-The risk margin is ≤ 2.5 m as at 31 December 2021.
-The risk margin has increased by ≤ 0.4 m over the period, from ≤ 2.1 m at 31 December 2020.
-This increase was mainly driven by increase in the overall SCR of the company as a result of the updated lapse and expense assumptions.
+The risk margin is $\notin 2.15$ m as at 31 December 2022.
+The risk margin has decreased from $\notin 2.52$ m at 31 December 2021.
+This decrease was mainly driven by a decrease in the Operational Risk component of the SCR of the company as a result of the updated lapse and expense assumptions.

 The risk margin is calculated as the cost of holding the risk capital over the lifetime of the obligations.
 The risk margin is calculated at a total portfolio level rather than at an individual policy level.
 The risk margin component of the liabilities reflects the cost of holding capital against current and future non-market risk capital requirements.
-The risk margin is calculated based on the SCR for nonhedgeable risks over the future lifetime of the obligations.
-The projection of the SCR for inforce contracts is the key input to this calculation.
+The projection of the SCR for in-force contracts is the key input to this calculation.
 The risk margin is calculated using the cost of capital approach set out in the Solvency II Directive.